tldraw/tldraw/guides/development.md

 After cloning the repository, from the root folder:

-- Run `yarn install` to install dependencies.
+- Run `yarn` to install dependencies.

-- Run `yarn build:packages`
+- Run `yarn build` to build tldraw

-- Run `yarn start:www` to start the development server for the package and for the example.
+- Run `yarn start` to start the development server for the package and for the example.

 - Open `localhost:5420` to view the example project.